vanluhurla/Travelling/README.md

 * forecast;
 * information on which platform the user should go to for boarding.

-In the center of the screen, there is a label listing reasons for the user to purchase the ticket with the company.
+In the centre of the screen, there is a label listing reasons for the user to purchase the ticket with the company.
 At the bottom of the screen, there is a small animation that replaces the "Plan a trip" button.
 <br><br>